jhui/jhui.github.io/_posts/2018-02-18-How-to-start-a-deep-learning-project.markdown

 #### Multiple cost functions

 For the first implementations, avoid using multiple cost functions.
 If more than one cost functions are used later.
 Tune their corresponding weights accordingly.
-Notice that each weight may be in different order of magnitude.
+Notice that each weight may be in a different order of magnitude.

 #### Frozen variables